High order symplectic partitioned Lie group methods: Higher order integrators

 where $P_{(r)}^{\ast}(x, \xi)$ is a polynomial in $\ad_{x}^\ast$ and $\ad_{\xi}^\ast$ of degree $r$, defined as the adjoint of the partial derivative of $\dexp^{-1}_{(r), x} \xi$ with respect to $x$.
 Specifically,

-By applying $\Ad^\ast_{\exp(X_i)}$ to both sides of the second equation in \fref{eq:VRKMK1}, we see that the first equation can be simplified.
-Using this and rearranging the rest of the equations, we arrive at the set of equations
+By applying $\Ad^\ast_{\exp(X_i)}$ to both sides of the second equation in \Fref{eq:VRKMK1}, we see that the first equation can be simplified.
+Using this and rearranging the rest of the equations while assuming that $b_i \neq 0$, we arrive at the set of equations

 which define a symplectic integrator on $\coT G$.
 The identity $\dexp_{x}\circ \dexp^{-1}_{-x} = \Ad_{\exp(x)}$ was used to obtain the last line of the equations above.
-We call the integrators defined by \fref{eq:VRKMKgenq} \emph{variational Runge--Kutta--Munthe-Kaas methods} or VRKMK methods for short.
+We call the integrators defined by \Fref{eq:VRKMKgenq} \emph{variational Runge--Kutta--Munthe-Kaas methods} or VRKMK methods for short.
 One can easily check that if the Lie group is abelian, a VRKMK method simplifies to a symplectic partitioned Runge--Kutta method.

-In implementations of these methods, it is required that $\exp\from\g \to G$, $\dexp^{*} \from \g\times \g^{*} \to \g^{*}$ and $\Ad^{*}\from G\times \g^{*} \to \g^{*}$ are calculated to machine precision to obtain symplecticity.
-The equations defining the integrator can be solved as a set of non-linear equations in the unknowns $X_i, M_i$ and $\lambda_i$, $i=1,\dotsc, s$, as the other quantities in \fref{eq:VRKMKgenq} are given explicitly in terms of the aforementioned variables as well as $q_0$ and $\mu_0$.
+In implementations of these methods, it is required that $\exp\from\g \to G$ and $\dexp^{*} \from \g\times \g^{*} \to \g^{*}$ are calculated to machine precision to obtain symplecticity.
+In the numerical tests of \Fref{sec:num}, we choose $G = \LieSO(3)$ and use Rodrigues' formula \cite[Section~9.2]{marsden99-1} to calculate these expressions.
+In a general setting, calculating these expressions usually involves analytic functions of matrices.
+The equations defining the integrator can be solved as a set of non-linear equations in the unknowns $X_i, M_i$ and $\lambda_i$, $i=1,\dotsc, s$, as the other quantities in \Fref{eq:VRKMKgenq} are given explicitly in terms of the aforementioned variables as well as $q_0$ and $\mu_0$.
 If $G$ is an $n$-dimensional Lie group, this is a total of $3ns$~scalar unknowns.
 Other choices of independent and dependent unknowns are possible.

-The number of unknowns can be reduced by using a $(1,r)$-Pad\'{e} approximation of $\dexp^{-1}$, that is $\dexp^{-1}_{(r),\xi} = 1/\bigl(1+ \frac 12 \ad_\xi +\dotsb\bigr)$, instead of the Taylor series approximation above.
-The details of this alternative approach is not included in this article, but should be explored if efficient implementation is an objective.
-Alternatively, one could obtain explicit expressions for $x_i$ and therefore be able to eliminate the $\lambda_i$ in the integrator by starting with coefficients of an explicit RK method.
+One could reduce the number of unknowns by starting with coefficients of an explicit RK method and thereby obtain explicit expressions for $x_i$ and be able to eliminate the $\lambda_i$ in the integrator.
 The variational method based on an explicit RK method would still be implicit, however, and due to the order conditions presented later in this article, the increased number of stages required for a particular order would offset the reduction in number of unknowns per stage obtained by using an explicit method as the underlying method, so it is unclear if this simplification is useful in practice.